zcoo/fluss/website/docs/engine-flink/ddl.md

 ### Partitioned (PrimaryKey/Log) Table

 :::note
-1. Currently, Fluss only supports one partitioned field with `STRING` type
+1. Currently, Fluss only supports partitioned field with `STRING` type
 2. For the Partitioned PrimaryKey Table, the partitioned field (`dt` in this case) must be a subset of the primary key (`dt, shop_id, user_id` in this case)
 :::